 - Grey mullet fish

 Besides the chef and the owner of Sapori e Saperi, there were two other ladies who registered for this class.
-They are Chinese based in Canada.
+They are Chinese based in Canada and had other activities planned with Sapori e Saperi outside of this cooking class.

-Antipasti (appetizer): marinated eels, stuffed mussels, sea snails, broiled prawns, white bread
+Appetizer: marinated eels, stuffed mussels, sea snails, broiled prawns, and a slice of white bread

 The snails were nothing special.
 Just something to munch on.

 The stuffed mussels were good.
 Not amazing, but I wouldn’t mind eating it again.
-Just needs more flavor.
+Needed more flavor.

 The prawns were DELICIOUS!
 Had a sweet taste.